General

 your saddle gusset is still sitting on the withers

-with no clearance, try that cutback pad or you need
+with no clearance, try that built up cutback pad

-a different, usually more narrow gullet saddle.
+a different, usually more narrow width gullet saddle.
 If

 your saddle seems to fit the alignment of the